 One of the main goals of the proposed restoration Project is to restore the historic meadow function while limiting impacts to the greatest extent possible.
 To achieve this goal, the proposed Project plans to minimize disturbance to the meadow surface by preserving as much native plant material as possible.
 During construction, approximately the top eight to twelve inches of topsoil organic matter and plant cover with their root systems would be stock piled as feasible with loader construction activities until it can be replanted on the fill material for revegetation.
 The salvaged vegetation would be placed adjacent to the work area and would be watered as needed to allow for maximum survival and reintroduction.
-As described further in the construction work is completed (i.e. as the channel is filled).
+As described further in the construction methodology section below, it is anticipated that vegetation would be replaced as construction work is completed (i.e. as the channel is filled).
 Additionally, native plant seeds would be collected or commercially sourced to support revegetation efforts once construction is complete.